Ever tried to get a workout at home but were held back out of fear of bothering someone?

-Getting some exercise, even the smallest amount, is definitely better than none.
+Getting some exercise, even the smallest amount, is better than none.
 If it seems too daunting, don’t despair.
-With a little creativity, there are ways you can get effective small space workouts.
+With a bit of creativity, there are ways you can get effective small-space workouts.

 You can’t go wrong with squats.
 The beauty of this exercise is that you can do it anywhere.
 No matter how tiny your space might be, there should be enough room for you to do the following: